 You could also do this route if you’d like to fly in and out of different airports.

 You could also do this road trip as a loop, starting and ending near Durango.
-This option makes the most sense if you’re flying in for this road trip, so that you can start and end in the same area (which makes flights and rental cars easier) and will not be visiting other areas afterwards.
+This option makes the most sense if you’re flying in and are not visiting other areas afterwards.

 Flying to Colorado

 If you’re flying into Colorado, the closest airport to the start of the road trip is the Durango-La Plata County Airport (DRO).
-This is a small airport, but it is serviced by American Airlines, Delta Air Lines, Frontier Airlines and United Airlines and has nonstop flights from Dallas-Fort Worth (DFW), Phoenix (PHX), Salt Lake City (SLC), and Denver (DEN).
+This is a small airport, but it is serviced by American, Delta, Frontier, and United.
+It has nonstop flights from Dallas-Fort Worth (DFW), Phoenix (PHX), Salt Lake City (SLC), and Denver (DEN).

 If you can get a decently priced flight to Durango from where you live, even with layovers, this would definitely be your best bet!

-Another small airport option is the Montrose Regional Airport (MTJ), which offers nonstop flights from Dallas-Fort Worth (DFW), Phoenix (PHX), Chicago (ORD), Houston (IAH), and Denver (DEN) on American Airlines, JetBlue, Southwest, and United.
+Another small airport option is the Montrose Regional Airport (MTJ).
+This airport offers nonstop flights from Dallas-Fort Worth (DFW), Phoenix (PHX), Chicago (ORD), Houston (IAH), and Denver (DEN) on American Airlines, JetBlue, Southwest, and United.
 If you chose to fly into Montrose, we’d suggest restructuring the loop option to be:

 Montrose -> Black Canyon of the Gunnison National Park -> Ouray -> Silverton -> Durango -> Mesa Verde National Park -> Telluride -> Montrose